Donna has been a cat parent and writer for many years and her passion is to share her love for cats with others.

 - A highly social cat

-- Easy to groom – very little grooming is needed for this feline
+- Easy to groom – extraordinarily little grooming is needed for this feline

 - An extremely healthy cat